Important Notes:

 Important Dates:

-April 2024: Applicants will be informed of their funding status
+April 2025: Applicants are informed of their funding status.

-May 2024: Due date to return completed seed award paperwork
+May 2025: Due date to return completed seed award paperwork.

 Who can apply for seed award grants?